lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- Abstract

-   This draft defines how Static Context Header Compression (SCHC) can be applied to the Constrained Application Protocol (CoAP).
+   This draft defines how to compress the Constrained Application Protocol (CoAP) using the Static Context Header Compression (SCHC).
    SCHC is a header compression mechanism adapted for constrained devices.
-SCHC uses a static description of the header to reduce the redundancy and size of the header's information.
+SCHC uses a static description of the header to reduce the header's redundancy and size.
 While RFC 8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies SCHC for CoAP headers.
 The CoAP header structure differs from
    IPv6 and UDP since CoAP uses a flexible header with a variable number of options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
 This